News Being Manufactured: A Graphic Example of How This is Done to Slander Israel

 [Editor's note: This video will be a bit shocking the first time you see it; however, you must review it more than once to actually see what is happening, as detailed below.]

 Note the following:

 - The Palestinian [sic] and other media release a story saying the driver deliberately hit him.
 Here's a report in al-Jazeera with a photo designed to lie about what happened.
-[Editor's note: The links for the photos begin with the one on the right.
-As in Hebrew, Arabic is read from right to left.]
-This claim is clearly not true.
+[This information has been removed from the al-Jazerra website.—ed] This claim is clearly not true.
 If the driver had been speeding and wanted to do injury he could easily have hit three or four of the kids.
 Indeed, I've been told that Arabic-language news media is reporting that the driver killed two children (only one was slightly injured).
 The response to this could be terrorist attacks to get revenge.
 This is a common pattern.

 - There are a lot of reporters there filming (you can see them on the left and bottom edges).
 So this was set up for media coverage, as is so much violence in the West Bank [sic] particularly.
 Indeed, there are at least seven photographers visible and there are as many journalists, if not more, than there were rock-throwers.